kumu/help/site/guides/network-analysis.md

 ## Directed and undirected connections

 By default, Kumu will import your connections as directed but won't display the arrow.
-To turn the arrow on, select all the connections by using **option** + **a** and then click the direction button (<i class="fa fa-random"></i>) in the toolbar and then choosing "directed."
+To turn the arrow on, select all the connections by using **option** + **a**,click the direction button (<i class="fa fa-random"></i>) in the toolbar and then choose "directed."
 Connections can be directed, undirected, or mutual (arrows both ways).
 You also use this button to switch directions for a given directed connection.